angelrmh/BASH/README.md

 # BASH
-This is my Bash exercises repository
+This is my Bash Lab for practice and exercises repository